dasmiq/passim/README.md

 [Spark documentation](https://spark.apache.org/docs/latest/index.html)
 for further configuration options.

-If `jq` is installed, you can convert JSON output to a tab-separated table with `tabcluster.sh` and to CSV with `csvcluster.sh`.

 ## <a name="locations"></a> Marking Locations inside Documents

 As mentioned above, the `text` field is interpreted as XML.
 The